Starting point: an instrument is characterized by

 Samplerbox supports the rarely used real time "reset" message with the more common "all notes off", also known as "panic button".

 Keyboards with drumpads

 Some keyboards have drumpads coming in different flavours, some having some restrictions: hardcoded on the channel (drumchannel=10), hardcoded on the notes per pad, etc.

-Samplerbox can "route" notes from the drumpadchannel to (other) notes in the "master channel".
+Optionally samplerbox can "route" notes from the drumpadchannel to other notes in the master channel.

 Note mapping, retuning, keyboard split

 - Before digesting below: if you can configure your pads to send configurable notes (and/or CC'S) via the master channel,

 just use that - below is a software workaround for pads with limitations for configuration.

 A valid midi channel (1-16 other than master, so usually 2-16) enables the feature.

 If enabled, note-on / note-off messages of the pads will be processed.